Exhibition

 Free admission for residents and students in Venice: on Wednesday, on the first and last day of the exhibition.

 Ask the cultural mediators if you have any questions about the exhibitions.
-The service is free and operates daily from 11 am to 1 pm and from 4 pm to 6 pm.
+The service is free and operates on Monday, Wednesday, Saturday and Sunday from 11 am to 1 pm and from 3 pm to 5 pm.